jpineda48/Pod1-Project-3/README.md

 - As a user, I want the ability to specify the number of days in advance the application will send me a birthday reminder.

 ## Overall Design
-- Simple, clean, minimalist design and layout
+- Fun and exciting
+- Party vibes!
 - Navigation bar at the top with quick-access links
 - User-centric design